bitwalker/timex/docs/Using with Ecto.md

   schema "users" do
     field :name, :string
-    field :a_date,       Timex.Ecto.Date # Timex version of :date
+    field :a_date,       Timex.Ecto.Date # Timex version of :date, will reify as a Timex.Date
-    field :a_time,       Timex.Ecto.Time # Timex version of :time
+    field :a_time,       Timex.Ecto.Time # Timex version of :time, will reify as a Timex.DateTime
-    field :a_datetime,   Timex.Ecto.DateTime # Timex version of :datetime
+    field :a_datetime,   Timex.Ecto.DateTime # Timex version of :datetime, will reify as a Timex.DateTime
-    field :a_datetimetz, Timex.Ecto.DateTimeWithTimezone # A custom datatype (:datetimetz) implemented by Timex end end
+    field :a_datetimetz, Timex.Ecto.DateTimeWithTimezone # A custom datatype (:datetimetz) implemented by Timex, will reify as a Timex.DateTime end end
 ```